 After all that fresh air, make your way to the Saracen’s Head Inn for a proper pub lunch, and a ride on one of two hand-pulled ferries which cross the water on this short stretch of the River Wye.

-By far the most incredible thing about the Wye Valley Forest Retreat is the price.
 Costs per night start at £147 for the entire cottage, which sleeps six people.
-This means that each person effectively pays less than £25 per head, per night!
+This means that each person effectively pays less than £25 per head, per night – a bloody bargain.

 As you can imagine, this little gem gets booked up pretty much all year round, but if you’re OK with booking ahead and waiting for your time to come, I’d suggest getting some dates in the diary as soon as you can.
 It really is a magical place.